Elipzer/Elipzer-File-Encrypter/README.md

         04, 29, 14, 30, 02, 12, 11, 27,
         01, 13, 00, 19, 28, 10, 08, 05
     ]
-And the bytes of a UTF-8 String, "test":

-    t: 0 1 1 1 0 1 0 0
-    e: 0 1 1 0 0 1 0 1
-    s: 0 1 1 1 0 0 1 1
-    t: 0 1 1 1 0 1 0 0
-Would produce the following "Scrambling" of Bytes:
+The bytes in "test" get mapped to this:

     1 0 0 1 0 0 1 1
     0 0 1 1 0 0 1 1
     1 1 0 1 1 1 0 0
     1 0 0 1 0 1 1 0

-Which cannot be represented in UTF-8
+Pseudo Code:

+    bool[32] inBytes = [...];
+	bool[32] outBytes;
+	for (int i = 0; i < 32; i++) {
+		outBytes[movekey[i]] = inBytes[i];
+	}

-A specific mapping example in this would be that the 4th bit in the decrypted block (1) is mapped to the 18th bit in the encrypted block.
+The first byte in the test string is mapped to the 19th byte in the output, the second to the 7th, and so on.

-Repeat

-Repeating this process (From Hash > MoveKey > Map Bytes) Allows for Unlimited numbers of MoveKeys to be generated and files of an unlimited size to have their bytes "scrambled" or more so "remapped"

-Decryption

-Now that you understand how the encryption works, decryption is fairly simple, it is the opposite of encryption.
-Instead of mapping the bits from their indices to new encrypted locations using the move key, you can use the indices of the values in the MoveKey as the destination bit indices and the values in the MoveKey as the indices of the encrypted bits.

-Using this, the scrambled bytes:
+This process is repeated until the end of the file is reached.

+Note that a new hash is generated from the SHA-256 of the previous hash to generate a new, unique Move Key on each pass.

+If the file does not have bytes that are a multiple of four, a Move Key for only 1, 2, or 3 bytes can be substituted for the 4 byte Move Key.

+#Decryption

+Decryption is similar to encryption except it uses the inverse Move Key.

+Since the Move Key is one-to-one on [0-31], the "inverse" version of it can be calculated by taking where each index was mapped to and using that as the index to map from and the index as where to map to.
+This is similar to finding the f^-1 for f.

+Example:

+Using the same Move Key as in the previous example

+    [
+        18, 06, 03, 17, 15, 21, 09, 25,
+        22, 16, 07, 23, 31, 24, 26, 20,
+        04, 29, 14, 30, 02, 12, 11, 27,
+        01, 13, 00, 19, 28, 10, 08, 05
+    ]

+Its inverse can be calculated and it is

+    [
+        26, 24, 20, 02, 16, 31, 01, 10,
+        30, 06, 29, 22, 21, 25, 18, 04,
+        09, 03, 08, 27, 15, 07, 05, 11,
+        13, 00, 14, 23, 28, 17, 19, 12
+    ]

+Then simply use the "inverse" Move Key in the same way that was done with the "regular" Move Key but on the encrypted bytes

+Example:

+Using the inverse Move Key as calculated before and encrypted version of "test"

     1 0 0 1 0 0 1 1
     0 0 1 1 0 0 1 1
     1 1 0 1 1 1 0 0
     1 0 0 1 0 1 1 0

-can be mapped to the string "test":
+Then gets mapped back to

+    0 1 1 1 0 1 0 0
+    0 1 1 0 0 1 0 1
+    0 1 1 1 0 0 1 1
+    0 1 1 1 0 1 0 0

+Which is the same as "test" and thus the algorithm worked.

     t: 0 1 1 1 0 1 0 0
     e: 0 1 1 0 0 1 0 1
     s: 0 1 1 1 0 0 1 1
     t: 0 1 1 1 0 1 0 0
-using the MoveKey:

-    [
-        18, 06, 03, 17, 15, 21, 09, 25,
-        22, 16, 07, 23, 31, 24, 26, 20,
-        04, 29, 14, 30, 02, 12, 11, 27,
-        01, 13, 00, 19, 28, 10, 08, 05
-    ]
-You can convert the MoveKey into an InverseMoveKey if you would like using this algorithm:

-Create Array "InverseKey" containing 32 0s

-Use "MoveKey" from above

-Loop from i = (0 - 31) inclusive doing:

-Set InverseKey at (MoveKey at i) to i

-end Loop

-Pseudo Code:

-    inversekey = [0, 0, 0, 0, 0, ... , 0];//32 0s
-    movekey = [MOVEKEY];
-    for (int i = 0; i < 32; i++) {
-        inversekey[movekey[i]] = i;
-    }
-You could use the InverseMoveKey to do the same mapping on the encrypted bits to get the decrypted bits if you would so like to.
+This can be repeated in the same way as the encryption algorithm for files of any size by creating new hashes and more "inverse" Move Keys as needed.

-Simplified Version (AKA: TL;DR)
+$Simplified Version (AKA TL;DR)

-Create MoveKey from Password
+Create Move Key from Password
-Map bytes in four byte blocks to new positions using MoveKey Create New MoveKey from Hash and repeat.
+Map bytes in four byte blocks to new positions using Move Key Create New MoveKey from Hash and repeat.
-Decrypt by using the inverse of the movekey to map the encrypted blocks to the decrypted positions.
+Decrypt by using the inverse of the Move Key to map the encrypted blocks back to their decrypted positions.

-Personally I like to call the algorithm the "Steaming Soup" algorithm because when you draw lines from the decrypted bits to the encrypted bits, it looks similar to steam coming off a cup of hot liquid.
+I find my algorithm interesting because the encrypted file is always the exact same length as the encrypted file.

 I could not break this encryption myself but as Schneier says, "Anyone, from the most clueless amateur to the best cryptographer, can create an algorithm that he himself can't break."
 (Schneier's Law)

+#Shortcomings

-There are some special cases where this encryption fails and those include the following:
+There are some shortcomings where my algorithm fails including the following cases:

-When the bytes being encrypted are all 0 or all 1, this algorithm will do nothing to the bytes.
+When the bytes being encrypted are all 0 or all 1, this algorithm will do nothing to the bytes as it just remaps them.

-When the bytes being encrypted have sparse changes i.e. one 1 per 100 0s, the encryption may have blocks equal to the decrypted blocks.
+When the bytes being encrypted have sparse changes (i.e. one 1 per 127 0s), the encryption may have blocks equal to the decrypted blocks for the same reason as the previous.

+These problems are caused by the fact that in this algorithm, the output bytes have the exact same number of 1 and 0 bits as the input bytes.

+A workaround to both of these would be to add an extra fifth byte per each four byte block with "randomly" filled bits as extra data for each runthrough of a Move Key.
+In this case, the Move Key would move the original four bytes to an output of five bytes and then the rest of the bits that were not set by the move key would be set to random values.
+The trouble with this workaround is that the output file would be 1.25x as large as the input file.

+#Other Thoughts

+The mapping by blocks method works well but could be changed to be mapping by the whole file.
+In this case, a Move Key would map each bit of the file to a new location in the output file rather than doing it four bytes at a time.
+In this way, a bit from the beginning of the file could be moved to any place in the file rather than just the first four bytes of it.